AlaskaAirlines/auro-select/README.md

 # Dropdownmenu

-`<auro-dropdownmeu>` is an experimental [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) only available as a PRE RELEASE.
-Users of this element understand the risks of using a pre-released version of this element.
+`<auro-dropdownmeu>` is a combination [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) that consists of a pre-defined trigger element and a menu option for the panel content.
+See the API docs for additional information.

 ## UI development browser support